Check out the highlights from Developer Week

 Layer 3 is a gateway or wireless gateway layer that is responsible for acquiring the processed data from the edge devices and forwarding it to the cloud server on layer 4 to permit data storage at scale.
 This ensures that the historical data is always available for visualization.
 Layer 4 is a traditional cloud-based VPS and can have (but is not limited to) a database, front-end dashboards, microservices, and a back-end.

-While edge nodes can be made to run machine learning / deep learning (ML/DL) models, it is important to note that model training is always done in the cloud or on a machine equipped with powerful resources because edge nodes are not made for every task.
+While edge nodes can be made to run machine learning / deep learning (ML/DL) models, it is important to note that model training is sometimes done in the cloud or on a machine equipped with powerful resources because some edge nodes are not made for this task.

 b) Edge Gateways